cimtico/opensong_converter/README.md

 Convert opensong files to chord pro format.

-Place your opensong files in the `tmp` directory and run
+Create a `tmp` directory within the cloned code and place your opensong files in that `tmp` directory, and run
 ```
 ./convert_to_chartpro.rb
 ```